When Your Internet Drops, Your Entire Practice Stops

 |---|---|

-| Fixed Wireless Internet | Our own network -- symmetrical speeds, no NBN congestion, 10-day deployment |
+| Fixed Wireless Internet | Business-only network with symmetrical speed options for imaging uploads |

-| Business NBN | All tiers with static IP for clients where NBN is the right fit |
+| Business NBN | Available where NBN is the right fit, with static IP included |

 Frequently Asked Questions